 We live in a technological world.
-Smartphones and the Internet have completely redefined what it means to be connected.
+Smartphones and the internet have completely redefined what it means to be connected.
 And, like it or not, unplugging from that connection is mighty tricky.
-But before you take the red pill or start arming yourself for the fight against Skynet, check out some quotes that speak volumes about the new, crazy world we live in today:
+But before you take the red pill or start arming yourself for the fight against Skynet, check out some technology quotes that speak volumes about the new, crazy world we live in today.

 “Internet is so big, so powerful and pointless that, for some people, it is a complete substitute for life.” — Andrew Brown

 A smartphone is both a blessing and a curse.
 It can produce insane productivity, firing off emails and documents with speeds previously unknown to man.
 Unfortunately, it can also create crushing anxiety when the Internet connection is compromised.
 Suddenly, the small slab of aluminum that once provided you so much joy and satisfaction is worthless.
 And you’re no longer as powerful as you once were.